 I don’t believe in victimhood.
 Don’t get me wrong, there are plenty of true victims in this world.
 There are still a few Holocaust survivors out there (at the time of this writing), millions of violent crime victims, and countless others who have seen the worst humanity has to offer.
 What I’m referring to is this modern-day, expanded definition of victimhood that runs rampant throughout the civilized world.
 The one that robs perfectly capable individuals of their dignity, self-respect, and human potential.

 I’m not writing this because I’m perfect in any way, because I’m quite far from it.
 It’s to draw attention to the fact that much of what passes for helplessness today comes from a false sense of entitlement.
 I know many people who have beaten back far worse problems than I’ll ever face.
-So I can’t feel defeated for long without remembering that my own so-called “problems” aren’t all that bad.
+So I can’t feel defeated for long without remembering that my own First World “problems” aren’t all that bad.
 My life certainly doesn’t suck and whatever difficulties I do experience should be expected – and ACCEPTED as a normal part of life.